MohamedBishar/photography-site/README.md

 Photography Gallery
 Welcome to Photography Gallery — a personal collection of stunning photos displayed in a clean, simple layout.
-Browse through the images, enjoy their beauty, and get inspired.
+Browse through the images, enjoy their beauty, and get inspired

 Live Demo
 View Site (Replace with your live site URL if available)